MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

 The following steps show you how to write a new class that implements the [**IBackgroundTask**](/uwp/api/Windows.ApplicationModel.Background.IBackgroundTask) interface and add it to your main process.

-1.  [**See these instructions**](/windows/apps/desktop/modernize/desktop-to-uwp-enhance) to reference WinRT APIs in your packaged WinMain application solution.
+1.  [**See these instructions**](/windows/apps/desktop/modernize/desktop-to-uwp-enhance) to reference WinRT APIs in your packaged Win32 application solution.
 This is required to use the IBackgroundTask and related APIs.
 2. In that new class, implement the [**IBackgroundTask**](/uwp/api/Windows.ApplicationModel.Background.IBackgroundTask) interface.
 The [**IBackgroundTask.Run**](/uwp/api/windows.applicationmodel.background.ibackgroundtask.run) method is a required entry point that will be called when the specified event is triggered; this method is required in every background task.

 > [!NOTE]